 - TDD – Nunit, Junit, CPPUnit, Rspec etc.

 - DevOps – Vagrant, Docker, Ansible, Nagios, Splunk etc.

 Hands-on activities (60-70%) and discussion on mentioned topics (30-40%).
 Hands-on activities include writing unit test, code, writing examples and some group creativity activities.

-This course has the Professional Scrum Developer (PSD) as associated credential.
-All participants completing the Professional Scrum Developer course receive a password to take the PSD assessment.
+This course has the Professional Scrum Developer level I (PSD I) as associated credential.
+All participants completing the Professional Scrum Developer course receive a password to take the PSD I assessment.